 In specific claim settlement agreements, Canada provides financial compensation in exchange for the First Nation providing appropriate releases and indemnities to support finality such that the claim will not be brought against Canada again.
 The Specific Claims Policy provides that settlements will not lead to third parties being dispossessed.
 In specific claims where reserve land was illegally taken from a First Nation or was not provided as required, the settlement may include provisions to create reserve land in accordance with Canada's Additions to Reserve (ATR) and Reserve Creation Policy.

-The Specific Claims Settlement Fund, (settlement fund) was created in December 2009 and resourced at that time at $250 million annually for 10 years to pay out settlement agreements and awards of the tribunal.
+The Specific Claims Settlement Fund, (settlement fund) was created in December 2009 and initially resourced at that time at $250 million annually for 10 years to pay out settlement agreements and awards of the Tribunal.
+In subsequent years, the Specific Claims Settlement Fund has been replenished with increased funding, reflecting the accelerated pace of claims settlements.

 2. Legal and policy authority